tiralinea/tl-gridfs/README.md

 ## Reading a file
 To read a file you must provide a `String` than can be either a valid `ObjectId` or a file name.

-You can define your file as an `ObjectId`:
+So, you can define your file as an `ObjectId`:
 ```js
 var file = '55a52e49a562f0bb2627f38e';
 ```